1. Get started

 Intro

-In order to start the app on any device:
+To start the app on any device:

 The top board contains owl icon which opens the main menu.
 Next to it is a quick toolbar letting you save changes, access history or open timetable.
-Timetable name is at the center while bell and profile icons are in the right corner.
+Timetable name is at the center, while bell and profile icons are in the right corner.

 The bottom board contains card details, play icon at the center and marker, pin, sponge and zoom icons in the right corner.